drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 ## What does another world's item look like in Astalon?

 Items for your world or another Astalon world will appear as the actual item.
-Items for other worlds will appear as a blue orb.
+Items for other worlds will appear as a blue orb if they're a progression item, or a grey orb otherwise.

 ## Are there any unexpected bits of logic the randomizer uses?